 The Family Bridger program is currently running focus groups with families and caregivers of individuals with a psychotic spectrum disorder regarding their experiences during a loved one’s hospitalization and discharge to the community.
 These experiences and recommendations will be used to develop a Family Bridger role to help caregivers navigate challenges inside and outside the hospital.

 Dr. Kate Hardy presented a 1-hour webinar on Cognitive Behavioral Therapy for psychosis geared toward family members and loved ones as part of the National Alliance on Mental Illness “Ask the Expert” series on March 22, 2019.
+Click HERE to watch the webinar.

 Please click here for additional resources.